 The site resolution rules ensure that Magnolia can properly assign a site for a given request.
 The Multisite module comes with a standard set of site resolution rules.
 The standard rules usually are sufficient.
 We strongly recommend you be careful if you choose to change these rules.

-When a request is sent to Magnolia, MultiSiteFilter analyses the request to determine which site definition it fits.
-Once the site has been determined, it is set to the AggregationState from where it can be read during further request processing.
+When a request is sent to Magnolia, MultiSiteFilter analyzes the request to determine which site definition it fits.
+Once the site has been determined, it is set to AggregationState from where it can be read during further request processing.

 The following bullet points summarize what you need to do to set up a multisite environment with one Magnolia installation: